seoanezonjic/TarSynFlow/Readme.md

 # Installation

-In order to use TransFlow you must:
+In order to use TarSynFlow you must:
  * 1) Clone this repository.
 Code: `git clone https://github.com/seoanezonjic/TarSynFlow`
  * 2) Install ruby.
 We recommend to use the RVM manager:  [RVM](https://rvm.io/)
  * 3) Install AutoFlow.
 Code: `gem install autoflow`